croessner/nauthilus-website/docs/configuration/configuration-file.md

 out to the remote client as claims.
 You need to define a mapping in Nauthilus that maps the SQL/LDAP attributes to claim names.

-If an user was authenticated on the login page, the server will have SQL or LDAP results that will be taken with this mapping.
+If a user was authenticated on the login page, the server will have SQL or LDAP results that will be taken with this mapping.
 Therefor it is important to tell each backend, which data needs to be retrieved.
 Data will be cached on Redis.
 If you modify applications and require more fields/results from the underlying backends, you must clear the Redis objects or wait for an expiration.